 As recommended by the NC, the Board recognises that gender is an important aspect of diversity and strives to ensure appropriate female representation on the Board based on the Board's objectives.
-As of FY2024, the Board has achieved a 33.33% female representation on the Board.
-This is higher than the 23.7% women on board reported by the Council for Board Diversity for the Top 100 primary-listed companies on the Singapore Exchange as at 31 December 2023.
-To further the Board's commitment to gender diversity, Ms Kwa Kim Li succeeded Mr Guy Daniel Harvey-Samuel as the Chairman of the NC on 1 January 2024 following a rotation of NC Chairman every five years as stipulated in the NC terms of reference.
-There are now, two out of the three Board Committees chaired by female Directors and all Board Committees have at least one female representative.
+As of FY2025, the Board continues to achieve a 33.33% female representation on the Board.
+This is higher than the 25.1% women on board reported by the Council for Board Diversity for the Top 100 primary-listed companies on the Singapore Exchange as at 31 December 2024.
+Currently, two out of the three Board Committees are chaired by female Directors and all Board Committees have at least one female representative.